Marlee Matlin Bio

 Early Career (1986–1990)

-Matlin made her feature-film debut as Sarah Norman in Children of a Lesser God (1986), a performance that earned critical acclaim and major awards recognition.
-For the role she won the Academy Award for Best Actress and the Golden Globe Award for Best Actress in a Motion Picture – Drama, becoming the youngest winner in the Best Actress Oscar category and the first deaf performer to receive an Academy Award.
+Marlee Matlin’s screen career began in 1986 with Children of a Lesser God, a performance that earned her both the Academy Award for Best Actress and the Golden Globe Award for Best Actress in a Motion Picture – Drama.
+At twenty-one, she became the youngest Best Actress winner and the first deaf performer to receive an Academy Award.
+The role established her as a singular talent capable of anchoring a major studio production.

 Notable Works and Milestones